josueBarretogit/manga-tui/README.md

 ## Image rendering

-Use a terminal that can render images such as Wezterm (Personally I recommend using this one It's the one used in the videos), iTerm2 or Kitty, <br />
+Use a terminal that can render images such as Wezterm (Personally I recommend using this one It's the one used in the videos), iTerm2<br />

 For more information see : [image-support](https://github.com/benjajaja/ratatui-image?tab=readme-ov-file#compatibility-matrix)

+> [!NOTE]
+> There is an issue with kitty terminal, see [#12](https://github.com/josueBarretogit/manga-tui/issues/12)

 No images will be displayed if the terminal does not have image support (but `manga-tui` will still work as a manga downloader)